 \par

 What explains variation of populism both within and between regions?
-As far as we are aware, no work has attempted to produce a theoretical or empirical explanation for why populism is more prevalent in Latin America, why it has slowly gained ground in Europe, or why there is significant variation for the electoral success of populist parties within these regions.
-In this piece we lay the groundwork to identify a cause of populism.
-In doing so we build on existing theoretical and empirical work to extend the comparative analysis of populism beyond any singular region.
+As far as we are aware, no work has attempted to produce a theoretical or empirical explanation for why populism is more prevalent in Latin America, why it has slowly gained ground in Europe, or why there is significant variation in the electoral success of populist parties within these regions.
+In this piece we lay the groundwork for identifying a cause of populism.
+In doing so we build on existing theoretical and empirical work to extend the comparative analysis of populism beyond a singular region.
 We argue that the extent to which increasingly more populist parties win greater shares of the electorate is a function of the strength and institutionalization of political parties and the party system.
 We expect that as individual political parties or party systems become more institutionalized, the ability for populist parties to succeed will diminish thus diminishing the payoff for any single party to become more populist.
+By contrast, where party systems weaken and deinstitutionalize this opens the political space for populist parties and appeals.

 \par

-By focusing on political parties we are able to address a number of issues concerning the analysis of populism.
-First, political parties are ubiquitous in electoral democracy in every region of the world.
-By bringing in political parties, we introduce a common yet varying factor through which populists contest elections.
-This allows us to move beyond intra-regional or single case studies to identify regularities concerning populism throughout the world.
-This approach will also allow us to better understand why populism is much more pervasive in party systems outside of Western Europe.Second, understanding how populism is related to political parties will better explain the rise and fall of populism in the presence or absence of economic shocks.
-A parties based explanation better explains why populism does (or doesn't) rise after severe economic downturns should institutionalized political parties weather economic storms better than their non-institutionalized counterparts.Third, analyzing populism as a function of political parties better explains the absence of populism even when anti-elite sentiment is high or trust in institutions is low.
-Why, in these cases, do populist not emerge?
-We argue that the explanation lies in the institutionalization of political parties.
-Institutionalized political parties are better organized, professional, cohesive, put forth a strong brand, link elites to voters, and serve as instruments for electoral mobilization better than elites that rely on populist rhetoric as their primary form of mobilization.
-Lastly, by analyzing populism in relation to political parties and party systems, we are able to explain why populist parties become inclusive or exclusive.
-Where party institutionalization is high, populist must appeal to limited segments of the population - leading them to develop more exclusive bases.
+By studying populism through the lens of political parties we hope to answer four related questions.
+First, why is populism much more pervasive in party systems outside of Western Europe?
+One key feature that distinguishes Western European party systems from their counterparts in other regions in the degree of party system institutionalization.
+We argue that institutionalized party systems provide comparatively less fertile soil for the seeds of populism.
+Second, what explains why economic shocks give rise to populism in some contexts but not others?
+We argue that the party system is an important intervening variable between shocks and populist support.
+Third, what explains why anti-elite sentiment distrust of institutions correlates with populism in many, but not all cases?
+We argue that the explanation lies in the of political parties—where parties are institutionalized there is less space for proto-populists to take advantage of popular disillusionment.
+Lastly, why do some populist parties adopt inclusive strategies while others pursue exclusive strategies?
+We contend that where party institutionalization is high, populist are forced to appeal to limited segments of the population - leading them to develop more exclusive strategies.

 \par